lsfernandes92/dotfiles/README.md

 included into your shell.
 Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `script/bootstrap`.

+More about symbolic link can be found in [here](https://www.freecodecamp.org/news/symlink-tutorial-in-linux-how-to-create-and-remove-a-symbolic-link/).

 ## what's inside

 A lot of stuff.
 Seriously, a lot of stuff.
 Check them out in the file browser